tridentsx/panago/README.md

 # panago
-Go binary exploiting panasonic player to enable fixing  bugs
+Golang code to explore and research panasonic bluray player